kenneth-ge/Maze-Game/README.txt

 # Maze-Game

-This program was developed by Kenny Ge and Anuj Jain from Edgemont HS and Varun ___ from Dublin HS
+This program was developed by Kenny Ge and Anuj Jain from Edgemont HS and Varun Venkatesh from Dublin HS

 It is a procedurally generated maze in which you use WASD + Mouse to navigate around the maze to find the Arctic Fox (that we downloaded through EchoAR’s API).
 Once you find the fox, the game should end.
 The game has a multiplayer component, where players can explore the same map together.